nickkjordan/wruw-iphone-app/README.md

 The purpose of this app is to increase the global reach of listeners, as well as improve the listening experience for all listeners.
 Users will be able to listen to the live stream, look at all program archives, and keep track of their favorite songs and programs.

-The app is not currently on the App Store, but it is being prepped for rerelease
+The app is now available on [the App Store](http://wruw.org/iphone).
+Now slowly working to update legacy code to Swift in a MVVM (possibly with Coordinators) pattern and to introduce new features.

 ## TO-DO
 - [x] Update networking layer, config with new API
-- [ ] Fix bugs that cropped up from OS/Pods update
+- [x] Fix bugs that cropped up from OS/Pods update
 - [ ] Convert Models to Swift
 - [ ] Convert View Controllers to Swift
 - [ ] Add tests & MVVM architecture